ultrabis/db/README.md

 # db

+JSON item database for World of Warcraft Classic.

+The purpose is to provide a database for simulators and/or other tools without requiring a back-end database server.

+## explanation of files

-main = includes all valid random enchants e.g. `Master's Hat of Arcane Wrath`
+`main` = includes all valid random enchants e.g. `Master's Hat of Arcane Wrath`

-random = only random enchants (educational purposes)
+`random` = only random enchants (educational purposes)

-modular = random enchants only include the base item e.g. `Master's Hat`
+`modular` = random enchants only include the base item e.g. `Master's Hat`

-itemSuffix = can be used in conjunction with `modular` to generate the random enchants at run-time (using roughly 4 times less space)
+`itemSuffix` = can be used in conjunction with `modular` to generate the random enchants at run-time (using roughly 4 times less space)

 ## full database